 Tackling knife crime

-Camden has seen a significant and worrying rise in knife crime with injuries, with young people often the victims of violent crime.
+Camden, in common with other parts of London, has seen a rise in knife crime with injuries, with young people often the victims of violent crime.

 We launched a Youth Safety Taskforce to look at this growing issue of concern.
 The council, police and other local partners, such as voluntary youth services, are keen to look at the causes and come up with possible solutions to the problem before it gets any worse.